Iceland

 Hveragerdi

 Hveragerdi is known as THE green house city of Iceland.
-Due to boundlessness of geothermal energy in this area, the majority of the Islandic vegetable production takes place here.
+Due to boundlessness of geothermal energy in this area, the majority of the Icelandic vegetable production takes place here.
 Salads, cucumbers, tomatoes and even bananas and ornamental plants are cultivated.
 Steam rising from the ground can be seen everywhere in this city.
 Even the bread is baked under the ground - give the dark and malty tasting Hverabrauð a try.
 Ingólfur Arnarson is supposed to be buried in the close-by village Ingólfsfjall.

 Area of Geysers